 The Beginning of the Shelter Cat Getaway Program

-Maudie May will never know what she inspired; but I will never forget the power of the human animal bond.
-Maudie passed away unexpectedly, but peacefully, in her sleep on February 15, 2017.
-She will forever be missed.
+Maudie May will never know what she inspired, but I will never forget the power of the human-animal bond.
+Maudie passed away unexpectedly, but peacefully, in her sleep on Feb.
+15, 2017.
+She will forever be missed."

 - Carol Griglione